surya-kiran27/surya-portfolio/README.md

 # Surya Penumatcha - Portfolio Website

 This repository contains the source code for my personal portfolio website.
 The site showcases my skills, projects, and professional experience.
+Terminal style portfolio website built with React, TypeScript and tailwindcss.

 ## Website